 Deposit Credits and Refunds

 - Deposits (without interest) will be credited and applied to the customer's account after 12 months of good payment history, as determined by the Customer Care and Billing system.

 - If the account is closed, a deposit refund check will be issued instead of a credit.

 Late Charge and Delinquent Trip Charge

-Late Charges of $5.00 or 1.5% of the past due balance (whichever is greater) will be applied to accounts each month if payment has not been received on or before the due date.
+A late charge of $5.00 will be applied to accounts each month if payment has not been received on or before the due date.

 Delinquent accounts that are past due and have been disconnected or have received a notice of disconnection (hang tag) will be assessed a Delinquent Trip Charge of $50.